variablesign/sms/README.md

 ## Channel Usage

-You can also send SMS messages through Laravel's notification class using `php artisan make:notification` command via our `SmsChannel::class` as the channel:
+You can also send SMS messages through Laravel's notification class using `php artisan make:notification` command via `sms` or `SmsChannel::class` as the channel.
+If you want to change the `sms` channel name or disable it from being registered, you can do so in the config file.

 ```php
 namespace App\Notifications;